 - How does our current cadence rank among other cadences?

 - Which cadences produced the highest engagement score from contacts?

 This framework makes it easier for SalesLoft to look at its large reservoir of sales interaction data and find answers faster.
 To illustrate this point, let’s explore some of the insights the team discovered through this research effort.

 Insights for Action

-To this point, sales cadences have been primarily built based on gut and instincts – or other informed opinions about the ideal formula for sales touches.
+Sales cadences have been primarily built based on gut and instincts.
+At best, they’re based on informed opinions about the ideal formula for sales touches.
 With this research, SalesLoft is able to provide more mathematical, well-founded insights into the behavioral outcomes of actual cadences used to generate responses from contacts, not opinion.

 Following are some of the insights the team found through its research:

 Start With a Call and Email on Day One

 More than 80% of the top 100 cadences analyzed by the team included a call and email on the same day.
 These were almost always on the first day of the cadence.
 Furthermore, almost all of the cadences featuring multiple touches on the first day began with a phone call.
 If your current cadence doesn’t start with a phone call and an email follow-up on the first day, the research suggests this would be a good first adjustment to make.